Meister1593/element-web/README.md

 For a developer guide, see the [translating dev doc](docs/translating-dev.md).

-# Triaging issues

-Issues are triaged by community members and the Web App Team, following the [triage process](https://github.com/element-hq/element-meta/wiki/Triage-process).

-We use [issue labels](https://github.com/element-hq/element-meta/wiki/Issue-labelling) to sort all incoming issues.

 ## Copyright & License

 Copyright (c) 2014-2017 OpenMarket Ltd
 Copyright (c) 2017 Vector Creations Ltd
 Copyright (c) 2017-2025 New Vector Ltd
+Copyright (c) 2025 Meister1593

-This software is multi licensed by New Vector Ltd (Element).
+This software is multi licensed by Meister1593.
 It can be used either:

 (1) for free under the terms of the GNU Affero General Public License (as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version); OR

-(2) for free under the terms of the GNU General Public License (as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version); OR
+(2) for free under the terms of the GNU General Public License (as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version).

-(3) under the terms of a paid-for Element Commercial License agreement between you and Element (the terms of which may vary depending on what you and Element have agreed to).
-Unless required by applicable law or agreed to in writing, software distributed under the Licenses is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the Licenses for the specific language governing permissions and limitations under the Licenses.